 Accounts and Treasurer: Tawera Ormsby

-OSCAR Coordinator: Josie Gin
+OSCAR Coordinator: TBC

 Oscar staff and supervisors: Awhi Aramakutu, Diana Tafa, Kayla Te Ruki